CityOfNewYork/my-file-nyc/README.md

 # My File NYC

-My Digital Data Locker is designed to help families who are seeking permanent supportive housing.
-My Digital Data Locker facilitates the storage and sharing of personal documents with case managers and relevant City agencies in a way that is both easy and secure.
+My File NYC is designed to help families who are seeking permanent supportive housing.
+My File NYC facilitates the storage and sharing of personal documents with case managers and relevant City agencies in a way that is both easy and secure.

 ## Getting Started